vamsi-krish-chiguruwada/React-Galary/README.md

 # React-Galary
-project started on 19th oct 2020
+project started on 19th oct 2020 by vamsi krish chiguruwada